 Guiders must apply by September 15, 2019.
 Applications from Interprovincial Guiders will be vetted through their Provincial Camping or PC teams, after they apply.
 All applicants will be notified by October 1st if they are approved to attend.

-Girl registrations will commence January 1, 2020.
+Girl program registrations will commence in January 2020.
 Additional information on registering the full patrol will be sent to approved Guiders.

 Guiders who wish to be Core staff can apply on an ongoing basis, until March 2020.